bhochhi/apache-tomcat-guide/README.md

 - Apache tomcat application server
 - Application server as a whole
 - Servlet and Servlet Container
+- what is Catalina
-- How tomcat versioning syncs with java version
+- How tomcat versioning syncs with java version and other specifications
 - et cetera.